 April 2020 - JEM News

 There have been many IT packages rebranded towards GDPR to capitalise on those who have left it late or need a helping hand, and it’s no surprise that these come at a hefty price.
 With every single B2B and B2C that a company deals with, written agreements with specifications, tasks that are performed and data being stored need to be drawn-up and signed off by both parties.
 As you can imagine, with non-legal professionals handling this, there could be many pitfalls for GDPR officials to pick up on.
-However, if the business is shown to be working towards compliance and can prove that they have taken steps to ensure that both personal data and computer based data is firmly locked and secure then this is said to be enough to pass.
+However, if the business is shown to be adapting and working towards compliance and can prove that they have taken steps to ensure that both personal data and computer based data is firmly locked and secure then this is said to be enough to pass.
 Companies that fail to meet this level of compliance will risk mountainous fines of 20 million Euros or 40% of its worldwide turnover – depending on which is higher.